NASA-PDS/registry/docker/README.md

 This directory contains the files related with docker compose for Registry Container.
 To learn more about docker compose, please refer to [https://docs.docker.com/compose/](https://docs.docker.com/compose/).

+> **For developers adding integration tests:** See the [Integration Testing Guide](https://nasa-pds.github.io/registry/developer/integration-testing.html) for complete instructions on adding and running Postman tests.

 The docker-compose.yml file contains following profiles and each profile will start the components as shown in the table below.

 | Components\\Profiles                                 | dev-api | pds-core-registry | int-registry-batch-loader |  pds-batch-loader | int-test |